The Everglades Wonder Gardens Road Side Stop

 The best part about the adventure is how well the Everglades Wonder Gardens did at integrating the reptiles in with the gardens.
 You would be enjoying at some amazing plant life and stumble upon the tortoise enclosure.
 After a while, it became an adventure to see where the next one was hiding.
 The only thing it was missing was Burrowing Owls that are all over southern Florida.

-The Everglades Wonder Gardens still depends on donations, membership and admissions fees to stay in operations.
+The Everglades Wonder Gardens still depends on donations, membership, and admissions fees to stay in operation.
 But what is so amazing about the Wonder Gardens is that no matter what get’s thrown at them, they bounce back better than ever.

 We had such a good time hanging out at the Everglades Wonder Gardens and seeing a different side of Florida.
 I hope that it will be around for years to come!
 Make sure to stop in on your visit to Bonita Springs Florida.
 While in the area, make sure to check out the 28 Things to do in Marco Island and some of their amazing beaches and vacation rentals.